caseyg/awesome/TOPICS.md

 *   [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - An LLM agent that conducts deep research (local and web) on any given topic and generates a long report with citations.

 *   [r2d4/llm.ts](https://github.com/r2d4/llm.ts) - Call any LLM with a single API.
 Zero dependencies.

-## vector-database

-*   [oramasearch/oramacore](https://github.com/oramasearch/oramacore) - OramaCore is the complete runtime you need for your projects, answer engines, copilots, and search.
-It includes a fully-fledged full-text search engine, vector database, LLM interface, and many more utilities.

-*   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.

-*   [different-ai/embedbase](https://github.com/different-ai/embedbase) - A dead-simple API to build LLM-powered apps

-## vector-search

-*   [oramasearch/oramacore](https://github.com/oramasearch/oramacore) - OramaCore is the complete runtime you need for your projects, answer engines, copilots, and search.
-It includes a fully-fledged full-text search engine, vector database, LLM interface, and many more utilities.

-*   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.

-*   [supabase-community/nextjs-openai-doc-search](https://github.com/supabase-community/nextjs-openai-doc-search) - Template for building your own custom ChatGPT style doc search powered by Next.js, OpenAI, and Supabase.

-*   [typesense/typesense](https://github.com/typesense/typesense) - Open Source alternative to Algolia + Pinecone and an Easier-to-Use alternative to ElasticSearch ⚡ 🔍 ✨ Fast, typo tolerant, in-memory fuzzy Search Engine for building delightful search experiences

 ## algiorithm